Itay-Sharoni/klipper/docs/G-Codes.md

 is not particularly critical, although often lower than RETRACT_SPEED.
 In some cases it is useful to add a small amount of additional length on unretraction, and this is set via UNRETRACT_EXTRA_LENGTH.
+Z_HOP_LENGTH determines the hight the nozzle will go up when retracting.
 SET_RETRACTION is commonly set as part of slicer per-filament configuration, as different filaments require different parameter settings.